 How Evatt works in Queensland

 The Evatt Competition has three rounds in Queensland – preliminary rounds, semi-finals and a Queensland Grand Final.
 The preliminary rounds are held in many regions around Queensland: Toowoomba, Lismore, Gold Coast, Sunshine Coast, and Brisbane.
 All regional rounds are full days of Evatt debate.
 From these regional rounds, thirty teams will be selected to attend the Semi-finals in Brisbane.
 The top 15 teams from the semi-finals go on to compete in the Queensland State Finals.
 The top 5 of those teams represent their school and their state at the National Finals in December which is held in a different capital city each year.

-Early-Bird registrations are open now!
-In 2018 Evatt rounds will start at the end of Term 2.
-Keep an eye on our Facebook page or this website to stay up to date.
+Evatt will Return in 2019!
+Keep an eye on our Facebook page and this website to stay up to date.

 HOW TO PREPARE?